You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 5. Circles of Influence

 Difficult situations often feel overwhelming because clients believe they have no control.
-The Circles of Influence exercise helps them sort reality into three categories:
+The Circles of Influence exercise helps them sort their reality into three categories:

 - What I can control